The Sallan Foundation Annual Report 2017

 Using The Web To Advance Useful Knowledge For Greener Cities

-The Foundation receives regular requests to post notices on the website's Events Page about conferences, meetings or special events that advance useful knowledge for greener cities.
-The steadily increasing volume of these requests indicates that Sallan's website serves as an effective outreach channel to reach urban sustainability audiences.
+As in previous years, Nancy receives many requests to post notices on the website's Events Page about conferences, meetings or special events that advance useful knowledge for greener cities.
+This gives Sallan the opportunity to become an official event co-sponsor and amplify awareness of its "brand".
+Over time, the increased volume of these requests indicates that colleagues view Sallan's website as an effective outreach channel to reach green target audiences.